To access your official course details for the year you started your degree, please visit the handbook

 Explore the growing health and human services sector and tailor your Health Sciences degree to suit your career goals.
 Combine a solid foundation in health with your choice from our 12 specialised major areas of study.

 If you know you want to work in the health and human services sector, our health sciences degree will help you explore the many career paths available.
 The Bachelor of Health Sciences is a professionally-oriented degree that boasts a newly enhanced suite of 6 core units, taught across the 3 year levels of the degree, equipping you with the core skills and competencies required by contemporary health and human services industries.

-In addition, you will choose 2 of the 12 available major sequences, in areas ranging from Health Promotion, Health and Sustainability, and Nutrition, to Disability and Inclusion, Environmental Health, Psychology and Exercise Science.
+In addition, you will choose 2 of the 12 available major sequences, in areas ranging from Health Promotion, Health and Sustainability, and Nutrition, to Disability and Inclusion, Environmental Health, Psychological Science and Exercise Science.
 Your choice of majors will enable you to tailor your study to your interests and career goals.
 The degree also offers multiple work-integrated learning opportunities, including a unit in the final year of study in which you will apply your theoretical knowledge in a real-word context.

 Whatever your choice of majors, this is the degree to propel you into a rewarding career contributing to the promotion of good health and wellbeing across society.Read More

 To complete the Bachelor of Health Sciences students must attain 24 credit points.
 Most units (think of units as 'subjects') are equal to one credit point.
 In order to gain 24 credit points you will need to study 24 units (AKA 'subjects') over your entire degree.
 Most students choose to study 4 units per trimester and usually undertake two trimesters each year.

 The 24 credit points include 2 core units (these are compulsory) and 2 major sequences of study from the Faculty of Health.
 A maximum of 8 credit points may be selected from units offered by other faculties.